+- Mobile device blocking apps to address distracted driving. - Vehicle camera and telematics systems for driver monitoring and improvement. - Cloud-based safety management system software. - Online safety and health training.

-- 2. In addition, through our programs for emergency responders and firefighters, we offer a suite of safety and training aids to help promote safety and reduce the potential of on-the-job error or injury.
+2. In addition, through our programs for emergency responders and firefighters, we offer a suite of safety and training aids to help promote safety and reduce the potential of on-the-job error or injury.
 Our services keep these first responders educated and informed on industry safety and compliance best practices.
-These services are offered to approximately 33,000 emergency medical responders and 440,000 firefighters.
-We offer the following programs: - E-Learning.
-We offer our insureds free online training through our E-Learning and Training Management System.
-While this material is not meant to replace quality face-to-face and hands-on training, we realize that tremendous time requirements are placed on individuals in today's fast paced environment, making it difficult for everyone to attend scheduled training.
-Our E-Learning courses allow first-responders to supplement scheduled hands-on training and are available 24/7. - Emergency Vehicle Driver Training and Intersection Accident Prevention.
-We offer comprehensive driver education courses covering the skills and knowledge required to operate emergency vehicles.
-These "hands-on" courses are offered to better prepare drivers to cope with the extra demands placed upon them when operating in emergency situations. - Operation SafeEMS.
+These services are offered to approximately 150,000 ambulance and emergency workers and volunteers, and we open our webinars to firefighters nationwide.
+We offer the following programs:

+- E-Learning.
+We offer our insureds online training through our e-learning and training management system.
+While this material is not meant to replace quality face-to-face and hands-on training, we realize that tremendous time requirements are placed on individuals in today's fast-paced environment, making it difficult for everyone to attend scheduled training.
+Our e-learning courses allow first responders to supplement scheduled hands-on training and are available 24/7.
+Additional classes are being developed on a regular basis. - Webinars.
+We conduct regular webinars to help our insureds, including emergency responders and firefighters, operate safely.

+3. In response to COVID-19, we added a series of webinars designed to help our insureds serve their communities during this time of crisis.
+We also offered these webinars to non-clients to help communities stay safe and supported during the pandemic.
+In 2020, we hosted over 90 webinars for first responders throughout the United States on a range of topics, including "Protecting Yourself and the Community from COVID-19," "Responding to Special Needs Populations for Fire and EMS Responders," "Responding to Meth Labs," "Diversity & Inclusion," "Workplace Violence and Sexual Harassment Prevention," and "Behavioral Health Concerns and Dealing With Stress During a Pandemic."
+Through our webinar series, we reached participants in 45 states from more than 1,000 organizations, with over 9,000 unique viewers.

+Emergency Vehicle Driver Training.
+We offer comprehensive driver education covering the skills and knowledge required to operate emergency vehicles.
+These classroom and hands-on courses are offered to better prepare drivers to cope with the extra demands placed upon them when operating in emergencies.

+- Operation SafeEMS.
 This training program is designed to assist in safe patient handling.
 The program covers both health and safety of the EMS provider and the comfort and safety of the patient. - Violence Prevention for Emergency Responders.
-92% of paramedics report that they have encountered violence while performing their duties.
-To address this problem, we offer a training program that explores the growing occurrence of the situation and the need for both awareness and prevention methods.
-With this awareness, participants carry knowledge with them to the emergency scene to help prevent violence from occurring. - Safe Handling of Fire Gear.
+Over half of all emergency responders report having been involved in a violent situation at least once in their career.
+To address this problem, we offer training meant to increase the awareness level of the emergency responder.
+With this awareness, participants carry knowledge to the emergency scene to help prevent violence from occurring. - Intersection Accident Prevention Course.
+Intersection accidents are the most frequent type of accident faced by emergency responders and are often expensive and deadly.
+Our course teaches emergency responders how to navigate intersections more safely, decreasing the frequency and severity of these types of accidents. - Safe Handling of Fire Gear.
 We provide education on safely cleaning and storing protective fire gear that often contains by-products of combustion.
-Because some firefighters, especially volunteer firefighters, often take their gear home with them, we provide education about the secondary exposure risks for their families and how to prevent them.
+Because some firefighters, especially volunteer firefighters, often take their gear home with them, we provide education about the secondary exposure risks to their families and how to prevent them.